-Mentors help students find their place in The James F. Dicke College of Business Administration and prepare for a successful future.
-The Mentorship Program eases the transition from high school to college, retains quality students through commencement and facilitates networking and job placement.
+Mentors help students find their place in the Dicke College of Business Administration and prepare for successful futures.
+The Mentoring Program eases the transition from high school to college, retains quality students through commencement, and facilitates networking and job placement.

-More than one-half of all jobs are filled through networking, making it necessary for students to sharpen their networking skills throughout their college career.
-Alumni and friends of the University are invited to serve as external mentors.
-Juniors and seniors are encouraged to be mentors as well.
+More than one-half of all jobs are filled through networking, making it necessary for students to sharpen their networking skills throughout their college careers.

 Building and Maintaining a Relationship

-Wherever possible, there should be a close working relationship between the external and student mentors.
-The external and student mentors try to coordinate their actions to ensure the mentee receives consistent advice and counsel.
+Wherever possible, there should be close working relationships between the student and mentors.
+The mentors try to coordinate their actions to ensure the mentee receives consistent advice and counsel.